 Scientists have found a few ways in which early-onset Alzheimer’s is different from other types of the disease.
 People who have it tend to have more of the brain changes that are linked with Alzheimer’s.
 The early-onset form also appears to be linked with a defect in a specific part of a person’s DNA: chromosome 14.
 A form of muscle twitching and spasm, called myoclonus, is also more common in early-onset Alzheimer's.

 Late-onset Alzheimer's.
 This is the most common form of the disease, which happens to people age 65 and older.
 It may or may not run in families.
 So far, researchers haven’t found a particular gene that causes it.
 No one knows for sure why some people get it and others don’t.

-Familial Alzheimer's disease (FAD).
-This is a form of Alzheimer's disease that doctors know for certain is linked to genes.
+Familial Alzheimer's disease (FAD) is a form of Alzheimer's disease that doctors know for certain is linked to genes.
 In families that are affected, members of at least two generations have had the disease.
 FAD makes up less than 1% of all cases of Alzheimer's.
-People who have it start showing signs very early, often in their 40s.
+Most people who have early onset Alzheimer's have FAD.

 When you are with someone who has Alzheimer's disease, you may notice big changes in how they act in the late afternoon or early evening.
 Doctors call it sundowning, or sundown syndrome.

 Fading light seems to be the trigger.
 The symptoms can get worse as the night goes on and usually get better by morning.